'It wasn't done': Cricket great Jeremy Coney fires up over shambolic Black Caps

 New Zealand cricket great Jeremy Coney has fired up over the shambolic scheduling and performance of the Black Caps on their tour of Australia.

-Speaking to ABC Grandstand, while the former batsman acknowledged the team's dire performances, Coney pointed the finger at both New Zealand and Australian cricket boards for Black Caps' lack of preparation.
+While Coney acknowledged the team's dire performances, the former batsman pointed the finger at both New Zealand and Australian cricket boards for Black Caps' lack of preparation.

-In a brutally honest interview with Matt Clinch, Coney said the administrators let the players down.
+In a brutally honest interview with peaking to ABC Grandstand's Matt Clinch, Coney said the administrators let the players down.

 "To be honest, it'll be the fact they weren't ready for this tour at all," he said.